This is why Red Bull Rampage is the Super Bowl of mountain biking

 Why do the riders need a dig team?

-Like mentioned earlier, the riders all compete on lines that they have scoped and built themselves.
+The riders all compete on lines they have scoped and built themselves.
 This is hard, time-consuming work.
-Therefore each rider is allowed to bring two diggers to be part of their dig team.
+Therefore, each rider is allowed to bring two diggers to be part of their dig team.
 Together they shift and shape the dirt and rock to create some of the gnarliest lines in mountain biking.

 Riders' dig teams are vital to crafting a route down the mountain

 Rider and dig team get four days to start building their lines and just dig.
 There is then a day off to rest for everyone.
-After the day off, riders are allowed to practice their chosen line over a four day period, where they are also allowed to continue to work and dig on it.
+After the day off, riders are allowed to practise their chosen line over a four-day period, where they are also allowed to continue to work and dig on it.

 On some features, riders and their dig teams collaborate to save time and create even bigger things.